walker-herndon/walker-herndon.github.io/Cosmere Reading List.md

 	- The Emperor's Soul
 - Tress of the Emerald Sea
 - The Alloy of Law
-	- Allomancer Jak and the Pits of Eltania?  <br>(Unsure of spoilers for rest of Era 2)
 - Shadows of Self
+	- Allomancer Jak and the Pits of Eltania
 - The Bands of Mourning
 - The Lost Metal
 - Yumi and Nightmare Painter